Letting the tiger out of its cage: bosonic coding without concatenation: Examples of tiger codes

-Plugging the GKZ function into the dephasing matrix elements~\eqref{eq:dephasing_overlap_b} and using the fact that \(I_{j}(0) = \delta_{j,0}\) yields \begin{eqs} \langle\overline{-}|\hat{\mathbf{a}}^{\dagger\mathbf{p}}\hat{\mathbf{a}}^{\mathbf{p}}|\overline{+}\rangle&=\alpha^{2|\mathbf{p}|}\frac{\mathsf{A}_{-\HZ \cdot\mathbf{p}}\left(\alpha^{2}(1,1,-1,-1)\right)}{\mathsf{A}_{0}(\alpha^{2}\boldsymbol{1})}\\&=\delta_{\mathbf{p}\in\ker \HZ }\frac{\alpha^{2|\mathbf{p}|}}{I_{0}(4\alpha^{2})}~, \end{eqs} where the Kronecker delta is 1 when \(\mathbf p\) is in the kernel of \(\HZ \), and zero otherwise.
+Plugging the GKZ function into the dephasing matrix elements~\eqref{eq:dephasing_overlap_b} and using the fact that \(I_{j}(0) = \delta_{j,0}\) yields \begin{eqs} \langle\overline{-}|\mathbf{\hat{a}}^{\dagger\mathbf{p}}\mathbf{\hat{a}}^{\mathbf{p}}|\overline{+}\rangle&=\alpha^{2|\mathbf{p}|}\frac{\mathsf{A}_{-\HZ \mathbf{p}}\left(\alpha^{2}(1,1,-1,-1)\right)}{\mathsf{A}_{0}(\alpha^{2}\boldsymbol{1})} ~,\\ &=\delta_{\mathbf{p}\in\ker \HZ }\frac{\alpha^{2|\mathbf{p}|}}{I_{0}(4\alpha^{2})}~, \end{eqs} where the Kronecker delta is 1 when \(\mathbf p\) is in the kernel of \(\HZ \), and zero otherwise.
 The matrix element is identically zero for dephasing errors associated with any detectable losses, meaning that no large-\(\alpha\) limit is needed to detect them!
 A similar feature is also present in a thin surface code --- the liger surface code --- described in the next section.

 Intrinsic dephasing due to non-orthogonality (\(\mathbf p = \mathbf 0\)) and dephasing associated with a logical operator (e.g., \(\mathbf p = \mathbf{z}\)) remain finite, but are suppressed in said limit with exponent \(4\alpha^2\) since \(I_0(4\alpha^2)\sim \exp(-4\alpha^2)\).
-The dephasing suppression for arbitrary dephasing is \begin{eqs} |\langle\overline{-}|\hat{\mathbf{a}}^{\dagger\mathbf{p}}\hat{\mathbf{a}}^{\mathbf{p}}|\overline{+}\rangle|^{2}\sim\delta_{\mathbf{p}\in\ker \HZ }\alpha^{4|\mathbf{p}|}\exp(-8\alpha^{2})~, \end{eqs} saturating the bound in Eqs.~\eqref{eq:dephasing-bound} with \(d_Z = 8\).
-In other words, not only is the dephasing suppression twice that of the four-mode extended pair-cat code, dephasing errors \(\hat{\mathbf{a}}^{\dagger\mathbf{p}}\hat{\mathbf{a}}^{\mathbf{p}}\) stemming from any nontrivial detectable losses (\(\mathbf{p}\neq \mathbf{0}\) and $\mathbf{p}\notin \text{ker}H$) are corrected exactly.
+The dephasing suppression for arbitrary dephasing is \begin{eqs} |\langle\overline{-}|\mathbf{\hat{a}}^{\dagger\mathbf{p}}\mathbf{\hat{a}}^{\mathbf{p}}|\overline{+}\rangle|^{2}\sim\delta_{\mathbf{p}\in\ker \HZ } \cdot \alpha^{4|\mathbf{p}|}\exp(-8\alpha^{2}), \end{eqs} saturating the bound in Eqs.~\eqref{eq:dephasing-bound} with \(d_Z = 8\).
+In other words, not only is the dephasing suppression twice that of the four-mode extended pair-cat code, dephasing errors \(\mathbf{\hat{a}}^{\dagger\mathbf{p}}\mathbf{\hat{a}}^{\mathbf{p}}\) stemming from any nontrivial detectable losses $\mathbf{\hat{a}^{p}}$ (\(\mathbf{p}\neq \mathbf{0}\) and $\mathbf{p}\notin \text{ker}H$) are corrected exactly.

 The above dephasing calculation brings about more surprises.
-First, it guarantees that the \(X\)-basis is orthonormal if we pick a nonzero \(\Delta\) parameter to define the codewords.
-To our knowledge, coherent-state codes whose $X$ and $Z$ bases are both orthogonal have not been studied before.
+First, it guarantees that the logical \(X\)- and $Z$-bases are both orthonormal if we pick a nonzero \(\Delta\) parameter to define the codewords.
+To our knowledge, coherent-state codes with both orthogonal $X$- and $Z$-bases at arbitrary energy, which is a desirable property previously thought to be impossible, have not been reported before.

 Second, such a choice yields a logical \(X\) operator that that can be implemented with a beam splitter,

 The technique to obtain this operator is presented in Sec.~\ref{sec:finitesupport}.